JoannaLapa/Products-listing/README.md

 I assump that:

-- 20px witdh is for a heart and with background-color it is total 28px;
+- 20px width is for a heart and with background-color it is total 28px;
-- as an origin to move the heart icon I took the middle of it - from the top and right corner of the picture to the middle of a heart is 30px.
+- as an origin to move the heart icon I took the middle of it - from the top and the right corner of the picture to the middle of the heart is 30px.
+- icon is only an icon as it was not provided in instructions any role for it.
+It looks like a button with aria-role "Add to favourite", normally I would ask about that and change the html structure with button tag.

-I kept the provided font sizes for mobile design and changed to smaller for desktop according to the mockup look.
+I kept the provided font sizes for mobile design and changed to smaller for desktop design according to mockup look.

 ## Screenshots